FudanDISC/ReForm-Eval/README.md

 pip install .
 ```

 **Note: If you run this command in a virtual environment, it will be installed in that virtual environment.
-If you run it in the base environment, it will be installed in the all environments.**
+If you run it in the base environment, it will be installed in all environments.**

-The advantage of build source is that you can directly replace the command of `python run_eval.py` and `python run_loader_eval.py` with the `run_eval` or `run_loader_eval` commands, and can be executed in any path.
+The advantage of building from source is that you can directly replace the command of `python run_eval.py` and `python run_loader_eval.py` with the `run_eval` or `run_loader_eval` commands, and can be executed in any path, including the dataloader function `load_reform_dataset`.

 ### Demo
 We provide one example of running the benchmark test, using Lynx model for VisDial Evaluation.